 But ultimately, Olowe says that those challenges and trials only made Topicals stronger.
 "I am grateful for those who said 'no' because now we have the absolute best people on our team who are not only influential people in the industry but are also Black women," she says.

-"We must shift the conversation and emphasise that skin is fluid, just like we are."
+"We must shift the conversation and emphasize that skin is fluid, just like we are."